DiliniRajapaksha/DeveloperJournal/_posts/2021-04-09-lesson-7-integration-testing-1.markdown

       {% include image.html image=image %}
   </div>

 So I'm going to use the second approach in my integration tests.
-For this I need the support of the `MockMvc` class.
+For this, I need the support of the `MockMvc` class.

 Using the `MockMvc` I can `perform` GET, POST, AND DELETE operations.